 Monoacylglycerol lipase catalyzes a chemical reaction in which water molecules begin to break down the glycerol monoesters of the long-chain fatty acids.
 It can do this by working together with lipase (LIPE) to hydrolyze (or blend with water) triglyceride stores in cells and turn them into fatty acids.
 This means it also helps break down 2-AG.

-Functions of the ECS
+Functions of the Endocannabinoid System

 - Appetite and digestion